IsaiaScope/Iso_Obsidian_2.0/Docker/init.md

 docker run -d -p 9000:80 nginx:1.23 = expose container at localhost 9000, Standard to use the same port on your host as container is using
 -a or --all = Lists all containers (stopped and running) --name = Assign a name to the container
+-e = set environment variable
+--net = chose the network where to run

 _NOTE_ every docker run create a new container every time even they are not running they are persisting